jruby/blog.jruby.org/_posts/2011-12-19-getting_started_with_jruby_and_java_7.md

 Why Update 2?
 -------------

-The reason we haven't previously made a lot of noise about Java 7 and JRuby, nor assembled a blog post/tutorial like this, is due to the fact that Java 7 GA was missing key optimizations in the invokedynamic subsystem.
+We haven't previously made a lot of noise about Java 7 and JRuby, nor assembled a blog post/tutorial like this, primarily because Java 7 GA was missing key optimizations in the invokedynamic subsystem.
 JRuby 1.7 will make heavy use of invokedynamic, and if we had released it before those optimizations were in place, it would have given people a bad impression of the power of invokedynamic.

 Update 2 now has a small set of optimizations that make a very large difference.
-If you intend to start playing with JRuby 1.7 builds, we strongly recommend you use update 2.
+If you intend to start playing with JRuby 1.7 builds, we strongly recommend you use OpenJDK 7u2 or higher.

 Getting JRuby
 -------------